rubyworks/instance/demo/instance.md

 ## Instance#class

+To know the class of an object use the `#class` method.

     f = Friend.new("John", 30, "555-1212")
     f.instance.class.assert == ::Friend

+Note that to get the class of Instance itself, you must use `#object_class`.

 ## Instance#id

+To know the id of an object use the `#id` method.

     f = Friend.new("John", 30, "555-1212")
     f.instance.id == f.object_id